rosestrauss1/PyBer_Analysis/README.md

 I calculated that the total fare to be the highest in rural areas, second highest in suburban areas, and lowest in urban areas.
 The cost of rides could have been driven up due to a shortage of drivers.

- * Average Fare Per Ride & Average Fare Per Driver
+ * Average Fare Per Ride

-Both average fare per ride and average fare per driver follow the same trend as total fares, which is highest in rural areas, second highest in suburban areas, and lowest in urban areas.
+The average fare per ride follows the same trend as total fares, which is highest fares in rural areas, second highest fares in suburban areas, and lowest in urban areas.

+* Average Fare Per Driver

+According to this data frame, drivers in rural areas make the most profit from their passengers, suburban drivers make the second most amount of money, and urban drivers make the least profit.

 ### Total Fare by City Type